jfcomeau/SoBrb/README.md

 # SoBrB

 SoBrb (Sonos Be Rigth Back) is a simple python project that, in conjonction with a scheduler (e.g. CRON), lowers [Sonos speakers](http://www.sonos.com/system/) volume at a specific time and then puts it back to the level it used to be.
-Useful for skipping radio ads!
+Useful to automatically lower down the volume when radio ads are playing!

 ## Why?